apysarevskyi/walmart-sales-analysis/README.md

 * Visualizing sales trends over time and across multiple stores.
 * Applying statistical methods to understand correlations and make predictions.

+The analysis is also available on Kaggle: [Walmart Sales Analysis Notebook](https://www.kaggle.com/code/andriipysarevskyi/walmart-sales).

 This project is part of my Data Scientist portfolio, and you can view my portfolio website here: [My Portfolio](https://apysarevskyi.github.io/).